brunowinkeler/cmake-strings-processing-lib/README.md

     └── readme.md  # Project description
 ```

+## Namespace

+All functions are encapsulated in the no_strings_attached namespace.

 ## Testing

 Unit tests are implemented using `GoogleTest`, located within the `no_strings_attached` folder alongside the corresponding implementation files.
 The test framework is included as a submodule in the `external/` directory.